disorderlylabs/DisorderlyLabs-Microservice-Infrastructure/README.md

 To build all run `sh build.sh`.

 ## Create Network
 `docker network create --subnet=10.0.0.0/16 mynet`

+## Setting up the config server
+The config server picks up all the configurations from a directory.
+The location of this directory is given under `spring.cloud.config.server.git.uri` in `src/main/resources/application.properties` file.
+Follow the steps given below for setup:

+1. The folder should be a Git-based filesystem repository.
+For this project the path is set as `/config`.
+Do note, this path is that within the container.
+2. First create a config folder with path as `${HOME}/config` on your local machine.
+Make sure you initialize git (`git init`) in that folder
+3. Copy the `application.yml` file present under 'files' from this Github repository into config.
+Once copied, do a `git commit`.
+4. While running the config service (as seen in `start.sh`) specify `-v` parameter as follows: `-v ~/config/:/config`.
+This mounts the folder at `~/config` on your machine to `/config` on the Docker container.

 ## Start the services
 `sh start.sh`